MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 |[CO:10](checklist.md)| Optimize data costs.
 Data spending with data priority.
 Data optimization should include improvements to data management (tiering and retention), volume, replication, backups, file formats, and storage solutions.|
 |---|---|

 This guide describes the recommendations for optimizing data costs for a workload.
-This effort involves considering factors such as data tiering, retention policies, and data redundancy to optimize the storage and management of data.
-Without optimization, you might end up incurring higher storage, transfer, and transaction costs for your data.
+Optimizing data costs involves minimizing the expenses related to the storage and management of data according to its significance and access frequency.
+Appropriate data management can significantly reduce overhead costs and align spending with data utility.
+Neglecting to optimize data costs can lead to inflated expenses, inefficient resource allocation, and financial waste due to misaligned storage solutions and unnecessary data retention.

 **Definitions**